SAP/jenkins-library/documentation/docs/steps/abapEnvironmentAssemblePackages.md

 * The Software Components for which packages are to be assembled need to be present in the system.
   * This can be done manually through the respective applications on the SAP BTP, ABAP environment system.
   * In a pipeline, you can do this, for example, with the step [abapEnvironmentPullGitRepo](https://sap.github.io/jenkins-library/steps/abapEnvironmentPullGitRepo/).
-!!! caution ""
-    In case multiple software component are used, any dependencies between the components need to be defined in [Software Component Relations](https://help.sap.com/docs/abap-cloud/abap-development-tools-user-guide/software-component-relations).
+  * In case multiple software component are used, any dependencies between the components need to be defined in [Software Component Relations](https://help.sap.com/docs/abap-cloud/abap-development-tools-user-guide/software-component-relations).
 * The packages to be assembled need to be reserved in AAKaaS and the corresponding information needs to be present in CommonPipelineEnvironment.
 To do so run step [abapAddonAssemblyKitReserveNextPackages](https://sap.github.io/jenkins-library/steps/abapAddonAssemblyKitReserveNextPackages/) prior this step.

 ## ${docGenParameters}